All About License Clerks

 - Motor Vehicle License Clerk

-Job Demand for License Clerks
+Job Opportunities for License Clerks

 The states with the most job growth for License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a License Clerk ranges between $25,150 and $60,330.
+The salary for License Clerks ranges between about $25,150 and $60,330 a year.

 License Clerks who work in Washington, New York, or Alaska, make the highest salaries.